 When does a hurricane dissipate?

-A hurricane can dissipate if one of its essential driving factors disappears.
-The most common cause of dissipation is the storm reaching land, thus depriving it of the warm water that feeds it.
+A hurricane dissipates if one of its essential driving factors disappears.
+The most common cause of dissipation is making landfall, which deprives the storm of the warm water feeding it.
 If the storm returns to the water, it might "recharge" itself.
-A hurricane will dissipate also if it reaches an area of cool water, or an area with strong vertical winds that will destroy its eye-of-the-storm mechanism and the system that raises hot air upwards, which both enable its sustenance.
+A hurricane will also dissipate if it reaches an area of cool water, or an area with strong vertical winds that will destroy its eye-of-the-storm mechanism and the system that raises hot air upwards, both of which sustain it.

-Over the years, many ideas for artificial dissipation of hurricanes have been proposed.
-Among others, there was an attempt to seed the hurricane with silver iodide.
-The idea was that the silver iodide would cause the supercooled water at the edge of the storm to freeze, thus causing the inner eyewall to collapse.
+Over the years, numerous ideas have been proposed for artificial hurricane dissipation.
+These included attempts to seed hurricanes with silver iodide; the idea was that the silver iodide would cause the supercooled water at the edge of the storm to freeze, thus causing the inner eyewall to collapse.
 These attempts have failed, only causing the storm to slow down or change direction.
-Other ideas included towing an iceberg under the base of the hurricane and even blasting it with a nuclear weapon.
-All these solutions pose major technical challenges and have very problematic repercussions.
+Other approaches – from towing icebergs under the base of the hurricane to blasting it with nuclear weapons – present major technical challenges and have very problematic repercussions.
 To date, there is no practical solution for the hurricane problem, due to the storm's huge size and short lifespan.

 Are hurricanes affected by global warming?
-First, it is important to understand that hurricanes are still a phenomenon that is not fully understood and still extensively studied.
-Global warming affects, among other things, the composition of the atmosphere, the temperature of the water and the air, and the state of flows in the ocean.
-Recent studies using satellite images have shown that the number of storms has actually decreased in recent years, but they have much bigger magnitudes.
+First, it is important to understand that hurricanes are still not fully understood, with extensive studies underway.
+Global warming leads to changes in the composition of the atmosphere, the temperature of the water and the air, and the state of ocean flows, among other things.
+Recent studies using satellite images show that the frequency of cyclones has actually decreased in recent years, but their magnitudes has increased.
 The direct reason is most likely the elevation of the average temperature at the water surface, due to the greenhouse effect.